Guideline 12.5 – Management after Return of Spontaneous Circulation (ROSC)

 Summary

 ANZCOR Guideline 12.5 focuses on the management of the infant or child after cardiorespiratory arrest in cases where return of spontaneous circulation has been achieved.
-It should be read in conjunction with the other paediatric guidelines (ANZCOR Guidelines 12.1 to 12.4).
+It should be read in conjunction with the other paediatric guidelines (ANZCOR Guidelines 12.1, 12.2, 12.3 and 12.4).

 To whom does this guideline apply?